fenago/ansible-course/md/Lab_8.md

 frt02.example.com : ok=2 changed=0 unreachable=0 failed=0 skipped=0 rescued=0 ignored=0
 ```

-As you can see, we are prompted for both variables, yet the password is
-not echoed to the terminal, which is important for security reasons.
-We
-can then make use of the variables later in the playbook.
-Here, we just
-used a simple [debug] command to demonstrate that the variables
-have been set; however, you would instead implement an actual
-authentication function in place of this.

-With this complete, let\'s proceed to the next section and look at how
+Let\'s proceed to the next section and look at how
 you can selectively run your tasks from within your plays with the use
 of tags.